Apollo 11

 As far as the other end goes, again the terminator is exactly where it should be.

-on the 19th.
+Later on in the magazine we have another terminator photograph, again corroborated by photographs of Earth, this time a series of Earthrise photographs dated at 12:00 on the 19th.
 The picture in question is Marconi, on the far side, and is AS12-

-There are photographs taken before the Earthrise in the same region, for example
+There are photographs taken before the Earthrise in the same region, for example AS12-

-The photograph shows a similar area to the previous photograph, and Marconi is the
+The photograph shows a similar area to the previous photograph, and Marconi is the largest crater centre-

-passing), Marconi is not lit the same in the two photographs.
-More of the inner crater
+Although the differences are small (consistent with one revolution’s worth of time passing), Marconi is not lit the same in the two photographs.
+More of the inner crater is lit in the earlier one than the later one -

 More than one stereo strip was taken, and another set is recorded in Magazine EE.

 This magazine doesn’t show a terminator to terminator strip, and the transcript gives us a clue from revolution 44.
 They discuss camera problems they’d had when trying to photograph targets of opportunity, and the suggestion is to start the stereo strip but terminate it at a point that would allow them to continue their other photographic work.
-A time of 16:20 on the 21st (based on the transcript timings) has been set for the VMA, and the Google Moon and VMA screenshots are shown below.
+A time of 16:20 on the 21st (based on the transcript timings) has been set for the VMA, and the Google Moon and VLRO screenshots are shown below.

 The stereo strip’s start overlaps that of the one shown from Magazine T, and you might want to scroll up so that you can compare the two.
 Just in case you miss it, these photographs, taken a day later than those of the same place, show much darker craters than before, and once again it is consistent with the mission transcripts and the passage of time.

-Before the start of the stereo strips there are a few photographs of the near side
+Before the start of the stereo strips there are a few photographs of the near side terminator.
+The first of these is AS12-

 The TV broadcast at the same time as this photograph was taken shows the same scene, and now that the returning craft has emerged from the signal blocking effect of low orbit viewers on Earth were treated to a view of the far side that they would never normally be able to see.
 This youtube video features a couple of views of the moon broadcast on US TV on the 21st.
 It’s worth pointing out that the timestamp on the video is not local or GMT, it is the timestamp of the video itself.
 These views are shown below.
 Cantor crater has again been identified with a red dot.

-The crew continued to take photographs, and we an compare the last one in this magazine
+The crew continued to take photographs, and we an compare the last one in this magazine (AS12-

 Another mission dealt with, and another set of photographs showing complete consistency with what software models predict should be visible, and with what the mission transcripts record.